-During my time in Quant Finance, regression analysis was generally the best tool I had for determining the effectiveness of factors and models.
-I was especially comfortable performing regressions when the relationship between my variables was clearly linear, my datasets weren’t too big, and when I wanted results that were simple to explain.
+During our time in Quant Finance, regression analysis was generally the best tool we had for determining the effectiveness of factors and models.
+We at SFS, we were especially comfortable performing regressions when the relationship between our variables was clearly linear, our datasets weren’t too big, and we wanted results that were simple to explain.

 Machine Learning is now all the rage and it’s the better choice in some situations.